Google Introduces Midpage Query Refinements

 The best-suggested query refinement for that one might be “mac os x jaguar,” which contains all of the top search query terms and appears in many of the documents in the cluster.

-Other clusters and query names might be created, to come up with additional suggested query refinements, including “jaguar racing” for documents about Jaguar automobile racing clubs and “jaguar cat” for documents about the jaguar animal.
+Other clusters and query names might be created to develop additionally suggested query refinements, including “jaguar racing” for documents about Jaguar automobile racing clubs and “jaguar cat” for documents about the jaguar animal.

-Those query refinements are sorted by the relevance scores assigned to the search documents matching the stored documents appearing in each cluster plus the size of the cluster in a number of stored documents.
+Those query refinements are sorted by the relevance scores assigned to the search documents matching the stored documents appearing in each cluster and the cluster’s size in many stored documents.